Yomguithereal/clj-fuzzy/README.md

 [clj-fuzzy "0.1.0"]
 ```

+Then run `lein deps` to process your dependencies.

 To install the latest version from the current source, clone the repository and install with leiningen.

 ```